9040 Osborne Drive | Mentor, Ohio 44060

 Keeping a clean, well-balanced hot tub is paramount to the health of bathers, and the lifetime of your hot tub.
 It’s important to treat your water properly with the right hot tub chemicals.
-In Mentor, North Coast Spa & Hot Tub is committed to keeping our customers safe, well educated, and keeping their hot tubs and spas in great shape.
+In Mentor, Northcoast Spa & Hot Tub is committed to keeping our customers safe, well educated, and keeping their hot tubs and spas in great shape.

 We offer a wide range of hot tub chemicals whether you prefer newer, alternative treatments, or like to go the traditional route with spa chemicals like chlorine and bromine.
 Treating your hot tub with chemicals keeps pipes from corroding, diminishes mineral build up, and prevents bacteria from taking root.